-Kids love staying in hotels because they can race down long hallways and jump on the bed without getting scolded.
-Of course vacations are also great because you get the chance to bond with your squad, have fun as a family and replace the same ole out a new scene.
+Kids dig staying in hotels because they can sprint down the long hallways and jump like monkeys on the bed without getting scolded.
+Of course vacations are also great because you get the chance to bond with your squad, replace the same ole out for a new scene, stock up on tiny shampoo bottles and make some pretty great memories while you’re at it.
 We have the scoop on three nearby destinations that have everything from water slides to cooking classes to kite shows.

 THE AMERICAN CLUB – Kohler, Wisconsin

-Travel 145 miles north of Chicago to the city best known as home to the Kohler company, recognized for its faucets and bathroom products.
-But you don’t need to come for potty talk.
-Sit back and enjoy the family fun.
+Buckle the kids in for a drive 145 miles north of Chicago to the city best known as home to the Kohler company, recognized for its high-quality faucets and bathroom products.
+But you don’t need to come for potty talk, folks.
+Sit back and enjoy all this town has to offer.

 Add a little culture to your itinerary and visit the John Michael Kohler Arts Center located just five minutes away in Sheboygan.
-Its The ARTery space is a very cool collaborative exhibit where visitors young and old can contribute their vision of art to an ever-evolving community masterpiece.
+Its free The ARTery drop-in, art-making studio is a very cool collaborative space where visitors young and old contribute their vision of art to an ever-evolving community masterpiece.
+They have regular make-and-take workshops for ages 5 and over that have kids experimenting with everything from mug glazing to silk dying.
 Bonus: You won’t even mind if Junior needs to go potty several times while you’re exploring this art museum because every washroom is a work of commissioned art.

 444 Highland Dr.